JPBureik/experiment-monitoring/server_setup.md

     <pre>
     export DISPLAY=localhost:10.0
     </pre>
-    Now you can start up remote applications but forward the application display to your local machine by using the `X` flag with SSH:
+    Now you can start up remote applications but forward the application display to your local machine by using the `X` flag with `ssh`:
     <pre>
     ssh -X <i>admin</i>@<i>myserver</i>.local
     </pre>